CCTV Installation Cost

 If you are hiring someone to install a security system in your home, then you need to be able to trust them.
 You don’t want just anyone to be able to access your CCTV feed.
 Here are some things to look out for that can give you some reassurance that you can trust your chosen tradesperson.

-• Accreditation – look for installers who are members of The National Security Inspectorate (NSI or NCOSS) and the Security Alarm and Inspection Board (SSAIB)
+• Are they NSI or SSAIB accredited?
+Look for installers who are members of The National Security Inspectorate (NSI/NACOSS) and the Security Systems and Alarms Inspection Board (SSAIB).

-• The NSI has a list of screened installers which is a sign that they have been checked and are certified as a safe installer.
+• Are they on the NSI screened installer list?
+The NSI has a list of screened installers which is a sign that they have been checked and are certified as a safe installer.

-• Qualification – You would expect and installer to have a relevant qualification such as a being a ‘certified Technical Security Profession (CTSP).
+• Do they hold CTSP qualifications?
+You would expect an installer to have a relevant qualification such as a being a ‘Certified Technical Security Profession (CTSP).
 This shows they have undergone training specifically to install systems like CCTV.

 FAQs